helloworldawaits.com

 Deserts (e.g., Registan region) – Mid-year heat can be brutal, though evenings cool down; hiking and touring are best avoided during peak summer months.

-FAQ – Weather in Afghanistan
+FAQ – Natural season in Afganistan

 Did You Know?